audedpt/audedpt.github.io/index.md

 ---
 ### Fraud detection in Delhaize stores
-Elaborate a dashboard for Fraud detection in the undelivered goods claiming process of stores.
-This project required to elaborate a dimentional data model and to translate the business's KPI into visualisations.
-The aim was to accellerate the investigation process on the suspicious stores and to gather more data on actual fraudulent cases.
+Elaborate a dashboard for fraud detection in the undelivered goods claiming process of stores.
+This project required to elaborate a dimensional data model and to translate the business's KPI into visualisations.
+The aim was to accelerate the investigation process on the suspicious stores and to gather more data on actual fraudulent cases.

 <img src="images/stage_thumbnail_en.png?raw=true"/>

 [![](https://img.shields.io/badge/Power%20Bi-white?logo=powerbi)](#) [![](https://img.shields.io/badge/Microsoft%20Azure-white?logo=microsoftazure&logoColor=%230078D4)](#) [![](https://img.shields.io/badge/PySpark-white?logo=apachespark&logoColor=%23E25A1C)](#)

 ---
-### Recognizoo, Application for identifying and collecting personnal information on animals
+### Recognizoo, application for identifying and collecting personnal information on animals
 This project involves training a neural network based on MobileNet architecture to identify an elephent as an individual among its fellow creatures in an animal park.
 To implement a POC, we collaborated with [Pairi Daiza](https://www.pairidaiza.eu/fr/decouvrir-le-parc), who helped us collect an image database of their elephant family.

 <img src="images/Recognizoo_mockup.jpg?raw=true" height="300"/>